 But can tea really do all of this?

 There’s no denying that tea offers a multitude of health benefits.

-The polyphenols found in green tea offer a host of positive benefits.
-They can address fatty liver and assist with weight loss.1
+The polyphenols found in green tea offer a host of positive benefits – helping those with fatty liver and assisting with weight loss.1

 Let’s take a look at common ingredients found in detox teas.